aurism/proteus-simpit/GF3 Puppetmaster Joystick Module/README.md

 ## Instructions
 ### Prepare Gunfighter Gimbal
 1. Disassemble the Gunfighter gimbal per [VKB instructions](https://www.youtube.com/watch?v=dc8LZyThYs0) and install a soft center space cam (Space-S) and one #10 spring on each axis.
 This balances out the weight of the final joystick and prevents it from tilting.
-2. Adjust dry clutches to not be too tight, otherwise the force feedback will be reduced.
-For example, I set the clutch screws to compress the clutch springs halfway.
-Apply damping grease to the dry clutches at this point if you wish.
+2. For maximum force feedback (at the cost of feeling the motors cogging and gear teeth meshing), loosen the dry clutches all the way.
+Alternatively, for smoother force feedback (at the cost of lower force), tighten the dry clutches part of the way.
 3. Reassemble the Gunfighter gimbal.

 ### Prepare FFB Gimbal